 Apart from biomechanical irregularities, the following issues and conditions can cause bunions:

-If you develop any of the following issues, you might have a bunion:
+If you do develop any of these issues, you might have a bunion:

 If these home remedies don't give the comfort you need, your podiatrist might perform the following:

-The root cause of bunions is improper biomechanics.
-Most podiatrists and foot experts will recommend some type of insoles to prevent or provide bunion support.
-Because bunions are associated with flat feet and unstable arches, bunion shoe inserts and orthotics that provide superior arch support will help prevent the development of this painful condition.
+Because the root cause of bunions is improper biomechanics, most podiatrists and foot experts will recommend some type of insoles to prevent or provide bunion support.
+Adding support to flat feet and unstable arches with a pair of bunion shoe inserts and orthotics will help prevent the development of bunions.

 Comments will be approved before showing up.